 books, movies, shows, music, games, and whatever tickles my fancy

-shows: the good place (2016), over the garden wall (2014), ghosts (2019)
+shows: the good place, over the garden wall, bbc ghosts

-games: stardew valley
+games: stardew valley, hades

 (spoilers ahead!!!!!!!)